Timinator2000/Algorithm_X/04 - your turn/025 - sudoku - cont.md

     for each cell in the grid
         if the cell is prefilled
-            add a new requirement -> (‘hint’, row, col) for all possible values
+            add a new requirement -> (‘hint’, row, col) for v in all possible values
-            add an action for placing the value in the cell if the value = the value in the cell add the new "hint" to the list of satisfied requirements
+            add an action for placing v in the cell if the cell is prefilled and v = the cell's prefilled value add the new "hint" to the list of satisfied requirements
 ```

-I have never used hints as part of an exact cover solution, but you will run into this technique if you study other Algorithm X solutions found online.
+I have not used hints as part of an exact cover solution, but you will run into this technique if you study other Algorithm X solutions found online.

 # Option 3: Give Algorithm X a Partial Problem